Azure-Samples/azure-cosmosdb-java-pagination/README.md

 ## Key concepts

-CosmosDB ContinuationToken : Pagination of records can then be retrieved by supplying the continuation token in subsequent calls.
-The coordination between the CosmosDB service and the client is taken care of behind the scenes by the SDKs.
+Cosmos DB ContinuationToken : Pagination of records can then be retrieved by supplying the continuation token in subsequent calls.
+The coordination between the Cosmos DB service and the client is taken care of behind the scenes by the SDKs.
 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a